Welcome To An All-Too Real Dystopia In First 'The Handmaid's Tale' Trailer

-The first trailer for Hulu’s television adaptation of the celebrated Margaret Atwood dystopian novel The Handmaiden’s Tale arrived on Saturday and we’re already prepared to declare the upcoming 10-episode series as our new favorite TV show.
+The first trailer for Hulu’s television adaptation of the celebrated Margaret Atwood novel The Handmaid’s Tale arrived on Saturday and we’re already prepared to declare the upcoming 10-episode series as our new favorite TV show.

 “I had another name, but it’s forbidden now,” she says.
 “So many things are forbidden now.”

-We have an endless amount of questions from watching the teaser, but all we can think about is where are they taking Alexis Bledel?!
+We have an endless amount of questions after watching the teaser, but all we can think about is where are they taking Alexis Bledel?!

 Ugh, this would never happen in Stars Hollow.